Mastering the Craft of Data Synthesis for CodeLLMs: Appendix

-Given the central role of LLMs play in both the synthesis and filtering processes, selecting the appropriate LLM is crucial for optimizing performance.
-Based on our empirical observations, we recommend several commonly used models.
-If cost is not a limiting factor, GPT-4 or GPT-4o\footnote{\url{https://platform.openai.com/docs/models/gpt-4o}} remains a top-tier choice, consistently delivering high-quality results.
-Alternatively, the open-sourced Llama 3.1-405B model\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-405B}}, particularly its int4 quantized version\footnote{\url{https://huggingface.co/neuralmagic/Meta-Llama-3.1-405B-Instruct-quantized.w4a16}}, is a strong candidate.
-It can be efficiently run on four H100 GPUs, offering a good trade-off between quality and computational cost.
-Another viable option is the recently released Qwen2.5-72B-Instruct model\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct}}, known for its fast execution and proficiency in code-related tasks.
-Lastly, DeepSeek-Coder-V2-Instruct\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-Coder-V2-Instruct}}, an open-source Mixture-of-Experts (MoE) CodeLLM, is also worth considering.
-It has demonstrated comparable performance to GPT-4-Turbo in code-specific tasks.
+LLMs play a central role in both synthesis and filtering, making model selection critical for performance optimization.
+Based on empirical observations, we recommend several commonly used models.
+If cost is not a concern, GPT-4 or GPT-4o\footnote{\url{https://platform.openai.com/docs/models/gpt-4o}} remains the top choice, consistently delivering high-quality results.
+For a cost-effective alternative, the open-source Llama 3.1-405B\footnote{\url{https://huggingface.co/meta-llama/Llama-3.1-405B}}, particularly its \textit{int4} quantized version\footnote{\url{https://huggingface.co/neuralmagic/Meta-Llama-3.1-405B-Instruct-quantized.w4a16}}, offers a strong trade-off between quality and efficiency, running on four H100 GPUs.
+Another viable option is Qwen2.5-72B-Instruct\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct}}, known for fast execution and strong performance in code-related tasks.
+Finally, DeepSeek-Coder-V2-Instruct\footnote{\url{https://huggingface.co/deepseek-ai/DeepSeek-Coder-V2-Instruct}}, an open-source Mixture-of-Experts (MoE) CodeLLM, achieves performance comparable to GPT-4-Turbo in code-specific tasks.

 Besides, researchers and practitioners should be aware of the specific synthetic data usage policies associated with various LLMs, particularly when building commercial products.
 For instance, Llama 2 and 3 restrict the use of generated outputs for training other AI models, whereas Llama 3.1 and 3.2 have updated these policies\footnote{\url{https://www.llama.com/faq/}}.
-The Qwen model, on the other hand, requires explicit attribution, such as prominently displaying `Built with Qwen' or `Improved using Qwen' in product documentation when its outputs are used for creating, training, fine-tuning, or improving an AI model\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct/blob/main/LICENSE}}.
+The Qwen model, on the other hand, requires explicit attribution, such as prominently displaying ``Built with Qwen'' or ``Improved using Qwen'' in product documentation when its outputs are used for creating, training, fine-tuning, or improving an AI model\footnote{\url{https://huggingface.co/Qwen/Qwen2.5-72B-Instruct/blob/main/LICENSE}}.